junquant/mlproject/report/report.md

 ## Introduction

-Wearable technologies are getting more and more common and machine learning plays an important role in enabling the machine to recognize a person's activity.
-With some physical parameters measurement of human body, a computer is smart enough to tell the activity carried out by a person, i.e. sitting, running or climbing up stairs.
-The constructed model may be deployed in a health care setting, to monitor a patient's activities.
-With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.
-Typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a model to best classify the activity and the person performing the activity.
+A common machine learning problem would be to classify specific activities performed by human subjects.
+This project seeks to go a step further and classify both the activity and the subject performing the activity.

 Using the T,P,E framework, the problem can be summarized into:

 * **Task** - Predict the activity *and* the person performing the activity
 * **Performance** - Percentage of actions *and* person performing the activity correctly classified
 * **Experience** - PAMAP2 data set of labeled IMU readings available from the UCI Machine Learning Repository

-## Objective
+**Objective**

 The objective of our project is to evaluate empirically the performance of various machine learning algorithms in terms of the time taken to train the model, accuracy, precision and recall.
 Our project also aims to empirically evaluate the performance of methodology used to predict both the activity and subject.
 We will be using Gaussian Naive Bayes and Support Vector Machines in this project.
 The reasons for these choices will be explained below.

-## Approach
+**Methodology**

-Detailed exploration will be done to understand the data set in terms of the distribution of data and the components that explain the most variance.
+Detailed exploration will be done to understand the data set in terms of the distribution of data and the component that explain the most variance.
 3 different model construction approaches will then be compared in the classification of human activity and the person performing it.
 The 3 model construction methods that will be compared are summarised as follows:

-**Model Construction Methods**

 1. Classify Subject (Person) --> Feed subject back into model to classify action of the subject
 2. Classify Action --> Feed action back into model to the classify subject